Written by: Meagan Fernandez, Radiology Veterinary Technician at Bulger Veterinary Hospital

 Keeping your pet comfortable

-Comfort and love is just as important as medical care for your pet’s healing.
-That can mean something different for every pet and as technicians, we take the time to figure out what that is.
+Comfort and love are just as important as medical care for your pet’s healing.
+That can mean something different for every pet, and as technicians, we take the time to figure out what that is.

 Big squishy comforters, soft blankets, heating pads, pet beds, toys, and stuffed animals; we have it all!
 Some animals need a blanket hung over the front of their kennel to provide a sense of privacy and safety.
 Some pets need human companionship or some time out of their cages, while others prefer a technician sitting in their cage with them.
 We’ve shown patients movies on iPads, created hiding spots for them, and even hung up pictures of their family in their cage!
 And for their owners who are worried, we call with updates and even send pictures if asked!
 Whatever we can do, we will do.